 Q: I’m registered in for an online class but how can I access my online class?

 …obtain a CSU email account?
-Once you are enrolled as a student you can download Email Application Form and submit form in Douglas Library 122
+Once you are enrolled as a CSU student you can call the Help Desk to acquire your username and password.

 … obtain my CSU identification card?
-New Academic Library -1st floor
+Academic Library -1st floor

 …get more information on other CSU graduate programs?
-Go to School of Graduate and Professional Studies website.
+Go to Graduate Admission website.

 ...find the Harold Washington Hall building if I am driving in from the parking lot?